fblascogarma/google_ads_frontend/README.md

 > source NAME-OF-YOUR-PROJECT/bin/Activate

-2. Install all dependencies in the cloned frontend repo.
+2. Navigate to the cloned folder, and install all dependencies.

 > npm install